-1. The independent (or manipulated) variable is one that is changed intentionally by the researcher.
+1. The Independent (or Manipulated) Variable is one that is changed intentionally by the researcher.
 This might be the amount of light provided to a plant, the type of food provided to ants, etc.

-2. The dependent (or responding) variable is the one that changes in response to the changes made by the independent variable.
+2. The Dependent (or Responding) Variable is the one that changes in response to the changes made by the independent variable.
 This might be the rate of plant growth, the behavior of the ants, etc.

-3. Control variables are the other conditions that the researcher tries to keep from changing during the experiment.
+3. Control Variables are the other conditions that the researcher tries to keep from changing during the experiment.
 If other variables change in addition to the independent variable, it will be difficult to know which variables were responsible for the results.

-For example, let's say you are studying the effect of types of music on how fast someone can clean up a room.
+- For example, you are studying the effect of types of music on how fast someone can clean up a room.
 You would play different types of music, but there would need to be the same amount of things to clean up for each test.
-You would also want to make sure it was the same time of day and that other things such as being more hungry or tired hadn't changed.

-For another example, let's say you were measuring the effect of types of light on how tall beans grow in two weeks.
+You would also want to make sure it was the same time of day and that other things such as being more hungry or tired hadn't changed. - For another example, let's say you were measuring the effect of types of light on how tall beans grow in two weeks.
 The variable you are manipulating is the type of light.
 The variable you are measuring is height of the beans at two weeks.
-Some variables you would need to control would be the type of bean, the type of soil, the location of the beans, the distance of the light from the soil, the amount of water the beans get, etc.

-In these kinds of experiments, it can be tricky to keep everything the same except for what you are testing.
-Scientists have developed some ways for dealing with these issues, one of which is to repeat an experiment over and over, so that if other factors weren't perfectly controlled their effect hopefully will be spread out over the conditions.
+Some variables you would need to control would be the type of bean, the type of soil, the location of the beans, the distance of the light from the soil, the amount of water the beans get, etc. - In these kinds of experiments, it can be tricky to keep everything the same except for what you are testing.
+Scientists deal with this by repeating the experiment over and over, so that if other factors weren't perfectly controlled their effect hopefully will be spread out over the conditions.
 It is also best to have a fairly simple question to test so that control variables are more easily handled.